djeada/Databases-Notes/notes/06_distributed_databases/05_consistent_hashing.md

 ### Advantages of Consistent Hashing

-- **Scalability:** Easily add or remove nodes with minimal data redistribution.
+- The **scalability** of consistent hashing allows nodes to be added or removed with minimal impact on existing data placement.
-- **Efficiency:** Reduces cache misses and database load in distributed caching.
+- **Efficiency** is enhanced by reducing cache misses and lowering database load in distributed caching systems.
-- **Fault Tolerance:** System continues to function smoothly even when nodes fail.
+- Built-in **fault tolerance** ensures the system remains operational even if some nodes fail.
-- **Balanced Load:** Evenly distributes data and requests across nodes.
+- A **balanced load** is achieved by distributing data and requests evenly across available nodes.

 ### Challenges and Considerations

-- **Hotspots:** If hash functions or data keys are not uniform, some nodes may become overloaded.
+- **Hotspots** can arise if the hash function or data keys do not distribute data uniformly, leading to overloaded nodes.
-- **Hash Function Choice:** Must ensure a good distribution of hash values.
+- Choosing the right **hash function** is critical to ensure a good spread of hash values across nodes.
-- **Complexity:** Implementing virtual nodes and managing the hash ring can add complexity.
+- The **complexity** of implementing virtual nodes and managing the hash ring can increase system overhead.

 ### Best Practices

-- **Use Virtual Nodes:** They help in achieving better load balancing.
+- Incorporating **virtual nodes** improves load distribution and minimizes hotspots.
-- **Monitor System Performance:** Regularly check for uneven load distribution.
+- Regularly **monitor system performance** to identify and address uneven load or emerging bottlenecks.
-- **Consistent Hash Function:** Use a proven hash function to prevent clustering of hash values.
+- Selecting a **consistent hash function** that avoids clustering of values ensures better distribution of data.
-- **Plan for Scaling:** Anticipate growth and design the system to handle additional nodes smoothly.
+- Designing for **scaling** from the outset helps the system accommodate growth and handle additional nodes smoothly.